Azure/azure-cli-dev-tools/README.md

 ## Setting up your development environment

 1. Install Python 3.6/3.7/3.8 from http://python.org.
 Please note that the version of Python that comes preinstalled on OSX is 2.7.
-Currently Python 3.9 is not recommended to use.
+Currently it's not recommended to use Python 3.9.
 2. Fork and clone the repository or repositories you wish to develop for.
     - For Azure CLI: https://github.com/Azure/azure-cli
     - For Azure CLI Extensions: https://github.com/Azure/azure-cli-extensions